 - A government-certified, licensed guide

-- A porter shared between every two trekkers, with proper gear, food, accommodation, and insurance
+- One porter shared between two trekkers, with proper gear, food, accommodation, and insurance.

 - Teahouse accommodation throughout the trek